Why Unicorns Won’t Quit Sugar!

 You probably won’t meet many people who can let go of the idea that quitting sugar is a good thing, at least until they have become noticeably unwell.
 Even then it can be difficult to let go of what is commonly an illusion, that sugar restriction once really helped.

 Without a contextual understanding of why a person might feel better (or look better) when they restrict certain foods, it can easily seem logocal to conclude that it’s as simple as – ‘I quit sugar, I feel great, and this is going to last.’

 Unfortunately however – even for unicorns – not all that glitters is gold.

-Stories of suffering due to the crashing of metabolism leading to chronic illness, arising out of extended periods of sugar restriction are far from rare.
-But they are nowhere near as popularly publicised as the so called success stories.
+Stories of suffering due to the crashing of metabolism (leading to chronic illness), arising out of extended periods of sugar restriction, are far from rare.
+But they are nowhere near as popularly publicized as the so called success stories.

-The least common (but possibly most beneficial approach) might be a diet free of PUFA and limiting problematic starchy fibrous complex carbs, with sufficient protein and nutrients from milk, cheese and gelatin, and an abundance of sugar from sweet ripe juicy fruits, fruit juice, white sugar, honey, and even some sugary sodas or – as they are called in far away mythical lands – soft drinks.
+I’m not a doctor, or an expert of any sort, but I believe that there is a great deal of powerful evidence pointing to the conclusion that the most beneficial approach might be the least common approach, that is a diet free of PUFAs and limiting problematic starchy fibrous complex carbs, with sufficient protein and nutrients from milk, cheese and gelatin, and an abundance of sugar from sweet ripe juicy fruits, fruit juice, white sugar, honey, and even some sugary sodas or – as they are called in far away mythical lands – soft drinks.